mhgar/csharp-stdbind/README.md

+Honestly, I used to use this a fair bit but local functions have pretty much replaced the need for me to use this.
+I'd recommend using those instead.

 # Bind() for C#
 A one-class auto-generated library for C# that introduces function binding for C#.
 Basically just a big file with syntactic sugar for generic closures.
 You only need to use ``Binding.cs`` unless you intend to modify this for some reason.